Lead Image

 The Exchange at Georgia Tech - Dr. Shannon Yee.

-The Exchange at Georgia Tech provides a nexus for the extended work of NYCE on our Atlanta campus and a regional hub for the expanded work of NYCE throughout the southeastern United States, as well as at our campuses in Metz, France and Shenzhen, China.
+The Exchange at Georgia Tech provides a nexus for the extended work of The New York Climate Exchange on our Atlanta campus and a regional hub for the expanded work of The New York Climate Exchange throughout the southeastern United States, as well as at our campus in Metz, France.

-As the word implies, the work of NYCE is just that – an exchange.
-As NYCE launches ten inaugural NYCE program teams, The Exchange at Georgia Tech will serve as the conduit through which we will bring the unique and diverse strengths of our campus community to the table.
-Similarly, as new efforts and innovative solutions arise on our campuses, The Exchange at Georgia Tech will be the pathway for amplified impact through NYCE.
+As the word implies, the work of The New York Climate Exchange is just that – an exchange.
+As The New York Climate Exchange launches ten inaugural program teams, The Exchange at Georgia Tech will serve as the conduit through which we will bring the unique and diverse strengths of our campus community to the table.
+Similarly, as new efforts and innovative solutions arise on our campuses, The Exchange at Georgia Tech will be the pathway for amplified impact through The New York Climate Exchange.

-NYCE understands the global nature of the sustainability challenges and opportunities we face while embracing the importance of place-based solutions.
-Through our global campus community in Atlanta, Savannah, Metz, and Shenzhen plus our extensive partner network in Georgia, across the Southeast, and around the world, The Exchange at Georgia Tech sits at the heart of this approach.
+The New York Climate Exchange understands the global nature of the sustainability challenges and opportunities we face while embracing the importance of place-based solutions.
+Through our global campus community in Atlanta, Savannah, and Metz plus our extensive partner network in Georgia, across the Southeast, and around the world, The Exchange at Georgia Tech sits at the heart of this approach.

-As NYCE aspires to expand its reach and deepen its impact in the years ahead, The Exchange at Georgia Tech will be the anchor point for further engagement of our local, regional, and global communities, partners, and stakeholders.
+As The New York Climate Exchange aspires to expand its reach and deepen its impact in the years ahead, The Exchange at Georgia Tech will be the anchor point for further engagement of our local, regional, and global communities, partners, and stakeholders.

-To join the expanded team at The Exchange at Georgia Tech, please visit the Programs page, review the ten inaugural NYCE program teams, and contact the designated Georgia Tech Lead on the team you want to join.
+To join the expanded team at The Exchange at Georgia Tech, please visit the Programs page, review the ten inaugural New York Climate Exchange program teams, and contact the designated Georgia Tech Lead on the team you want to join.

 NYCE